nicholas-fedor/Proxmox-Terraform/README.md

 ## Expected Results

-Terraform will create a fully copy of the template.
+Terraform will create a full copy of the template.
 My VM configuration includes the following:

 VM Options